-Under the Spotlight: Amazon
+Under The Spotlight: Amazon (AMZN)

 Giving up on profits in the present, in favour of higher cash flows in the future may explain how Amazon become one of the biggest companies in the world.
 What started as a garage book retailer is now a US$1.6t company running the internet and e-commerce.
 Read on to see how Amazon became Kings of the Jungle.